mikaelvesavuori/example-aws-stream-data-to-events/README.md

 The example intends to be a valid and truthful, yet not completely minimal, example of this pattern.
 The state of this work is "solid", but can (and should!) be improved and adapted for the actual needs you might have.
 Please see the `Improvements and TODO` sections for concise ideas and open suggestions.

+**Please note that with the trivial database structure in use, your might get database records that get overwritten if they are written at the the same epoch time**.
+You can fix this by updating to a more resilient table format, for example by using a range key too.

 ## How it is structured

 The repo consists of three separate services (or stacks, if you will):